 First, let's change the background color to make the model pop against the page.
 Add the following attribute to your <model-viewer> tag:

 Environment maps are used to provide an enclosing scene that's reflected from the model and to specify lighting configuration.
 The default lighting is excellent (and compatible with the lighting of ARCore's Scene Viewer), but sometimes you may have a custom environment or may need lighting specific for the results you're trying to achieve.
 Let's specify the environment-image attribute (studio_small_07_1k.hdr is from hdrihaven.com).

 Having the object cast a shadow gives extra depth to the scene.
 The following attribute, when added to our <model-viewer> element, will cast a shadow:

 The model is a bit dark; let's bring the lights up just a bit so we can see more of the details.
 Both the default stage lighting and the lighting from the environmap map we added can be adjusted independently.
 Add this:

 Each of these changes was pretty small, but the model looks way better now!

-Next up, we'll look at some alternate display modes.
+Next up, we'll look at some alternative display modes.

 More and more devices have some sort of augmented reality (AR) available.
-Some of these modes are pretty difficult to trigger, or take special code - but, <model-viewer> can handle all that complexity for you!
+Some of these modes are difficult to trigger or require special code, but <model-viewer> can handle all that complexity for you!

 On supported devices, <model-viewer> can trigger ARCore's Scene Viewer.
 Add the